Smooth Operator: Composition and lyrics

 This song is noted for Adu's spoken recitation in the song's introduction.
 Some radio edits have omitted the spoken introduction and proceeded with the opening sung line of the title of the album, "Diamond Life".
 Some radio edits have shortened the instrumental saxophone solo, as well as the first repeat of the lines that come after the chorus portions.

 The song's sheet music is in the key of D minor (D dorian for the intro).

+Music video

+The video to this song reinforces the message.
+The operator (Michael Feast) is apparently a professional criminal.
+In one scene, he displays a gun to an interested customer, and in others, he appears to be a pimp.
+Apparently, he succeeds in evading law enforcement, who have him under surveillance.
+In the video, the operator cheats on Sade with a waitress of the nightclub (Amanda Pays).